sammancoaching/website/workshops/approvals/part4.md

 * 5 min Demo: show sample solution
 * 5 min Conclusions: Would this work in other situations?

+_short break_

+* Connect: Your experiences testing microservices
+* Concept: Empowered teams and test strategy
+* Concrete: End-to-end functional test example
+* Conclusions: What is simpler what is harder with approvals

+_short break_

+* Connect: Who to ask when a test fails?
+* Concept: Tracing for debugging
+* Concrete: Examine example traces to find buggy service
+* Conclusions: Distributed tracing in an approval test?

 ## Connect: What are the characteristics of a microservice architecture?